Education Loan Subsidy SBI: CSIS, PM Vidyalaxmi & Application Guide 2025-26

 No. Only expenses incurred after the loan is sanctioned are eligible for the CSIS interest subsidy.

-What if my course or college isn't on the approved list—can I still get SBI's subsidy?
+What if my course or college is not on the approved list — can I still get SBI's subsidy?

 Do I need to reapply for the interest subsidy each year of my course?